Axarva/dotfiles-2.0/README.md

    - ~~Save the file, and refresh the bar with hitting the keybind `Win + B` twice.~~
    - ~~Remember not to edit that particular file with `tint2conf`, or you'll have to do this again!~~
 9. The workspace indicator bar issue has been solved through the binaries in my fork.
+10. For instructions regarding use on VirtualMachine, please do check the `VM` folder of this repository.

 <h1 align="center">🌟 Good Luck and Cheers! 🌟</h1>